suchov/suchov.github.io/cv.md

 permalink: /cv/
 ---

-Security and engineering leader with two decades in software.
-I currently own the company-wide information security program at a B2B SaaS platform serving enterprise oil & gas customers — spanning GRC and compliance (SOC 2), vulnerability management, security operations, and customer-facing security assurance.
+Security and engineering leader with nearly two decades in software.
+I currently own the company-wide information security program at a B2B SaaS platform serving the world's largest energy companies — spanning GRC and compliance (SOC 2), vulnerability management, security operations, and customer-facing security assurance for customers like ExxonMobil and Saudi Aramco.
 Before moving into security leadership, I spent a decade building and scaling engineering organizations of up to 100 engineers across multiple locations, which gives me a rare combination: I speak fluently with auditors, executives, and boards — and just as fluently with the engineers shipping the code.

 My leadership philosophy centers on empowering individuals and fostering a collaborative culture.
 I translate security risk into pragmatic, business-aligned decisions, and I thrive on owning programs end to end — from strategy and requirements through implementation and audit.